DavidoF3/MLOps-model-development/3_model_eval/README.md

 Suggestions when valid vs test don't match:
 * Check for data leakage.
 Data splitted in the right way?
-* Is the test set different to the train and valid set in some way?
+* Is the test set different to the train and valid set in some way i.e. not drawn from the same distribution?
+(Adversarial Validation - ML approach to help in this task)
 * Is there a lot of noise in the data?
   * Might want to do cross-validation to get a range of errors instead of a single point estimate.
 After cross validation error analysis, are test results within range?